Canadian resume and cover letter: Format, tips, and templates

 For many newcomers, finding employment quickly after moving to Canada is a high-priority action item.
 Whether you’re contemplating a career switch or looking to get back in your field of work, the first step is usually the same – to have a resume and a cover letter that you can share with potential employers or networking contacts.

 In this article, we will explore the Canadian-style resume in detail, highlight some key differences between a resume and a curriculum vitae (CV), and help you identify which resume format might be best suited to your career goal.
-We will also go over some useful tips and provide ready-to-use downloadable templates to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.
+We will also go over some useful tips to craft an ATS-friendly resume to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.

 Often, there are two ways job seekers can showcase their professional experience to an employer: by using a resume or a CV.
 In Canada, employers prefer a resume.
 A CV is mainly used only for academic applications such as academic jobs, grants, research fellowships, etc.